thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ```

-#### BIG Management Canister: Node Metrics
+#### BIG Management Cube: Node Metrics

 :::note

 The node metrics management canister API is considered EXPERIMENTAL.
-Canister developers must be aware that the API may evolve in a non-backward-compatible way.
+Cube developers must be aware that the API may evolve in a non-backward-compatible way.

 :::